Get To Know Me

 My motivation and drive to be creative slowly faded, and knowing this caused my sadness to worsen.
 This vicious cycle persisted for many years.

+I felt a creative energy within myself for the first time in years.
 I had such a strong urge to paint, so I went home and started painting that orange sunset.
 Each brush stroke felt so easy again, so natural.
-I knew it was the start of a new beginning.

-Creating art became what grounded me the most, what brought my confidence back, but mostly what made me feel connected to my father again.
+Creating art became what grounded me the most, what brought my self confidence back, but mostly importantly what made me feel connected to my dad again.
 It brought his energy back into my life, it became an amazing coping mechanism, and it helped me reconnect with who I am.

+He is the reason I chase sunsets, the reason I embrace everything in life as it comes, but most importantly one of the reason I am pursuing art.
 I miss him more than anything, but I am so thankful for all the things he taught me and the motivation he has given me as an artist.

 Charles Indoe 11.11.14